Panther1976/bikesharing/README.md

 The heat map above shows the most popular times to check out a bike for all riders and genders are Thursdays between 5PM and 7PM.
 This is illustrated with a dark orangish-red color.

-The chart below, highlights the hours between 5PM and 7PM checkout times
+The chart below, highlights the hours between 5PM and 7PM checkout times.

 <img width="365" alt="August Peak Hours" src="https://user-images.githubusercontent.com/106631875/192701643-d47e19e6-a685-4475-ae4d-32ee8221db1b.png">